Overholtk/reading-notes/day1-notes.md

   - [x] minimal special characters

 ### Using markdown
-  **Headers**: Three sizes of headers are availible in markdown and are noted with the pound sign.
+  **Headers** are availible in three sizes and are noted with the pound sign.
   # One pound sign produces the largest header
   ## Two for the medium
   ## And three for the smallest